danomatika/ofxLua/README.md

     myclass2.x = 100
     myclass2.z = 100

-### Don't need the bindings?

-If you don't need the bindings in your project, just remove the `src/bindings` folder from your project files.

 Making Your Own Bindings
 ------------------------

-Create a SWIG interface file (*.i) with includes headers for the fucntions and classes which you want to bind.
+Create a SWIG interface file (*.i) with includes headers for the functions and classes which you want to bind.
 You then run SWIG with this file to generate the  *.cpp wrapper.

 It could be as simple as the following:.